 Vietnam.vn - Nền tảng quảng bá Việt Nam

-Farmers attack indigenous people reclaiming land in Brazil
+Farmers attack indigenous land reclaimers in Brazil

 Công LuậnCông Luận06/08/2024

-The Indigenous Affairs Ministry said it had received reports of farmers attacking indigenous Guarani Kaiowa people in the city of Douradina in Mato Grosso do Sul state on August 3, injuring 11 people.
+The Indigenous Affairs Ministry said it had received reports of farmers attacking Guarani Kaiowa indigenous people in the city of Douradina in Mato Grosso do Sul state on August 3, injuring 11 people.
 Five of them were taken to hospital for treatment of gunshot and rubber bullet wounds.

 Officials said another attack on the Guarani Kaiowa occurred on the evening of August 4, sparking a fire.
 Tear gas was used and four gunshots were heard, but the perpetrators were not identified.
 They said at least one farmer was injured.